💳 Freelancer Visa, Digital Nomad Visa of Germany - Requirements and Process

 - Barbados, Welcome Stamp

-- Belarus, Digital Nomad Visa VITEM XIV
+- Brazil, Digital Nomad Visa VITEM XIV

-- Brazil, Remote Working Cabo Verde
+- Cabo Verde, Remote Working Cabo Verde

 - Cayman Islands, Global Citizen Concierge Program

-- Colombia, Colombia Digital Nomad Type V
+- Cocos (Keeling) Islands, Colombia Digital Nomad Type V

-- Curaçao, Cyprus digital nomad visa
+- Cyprus, Cyprus digital nomad visa

-- Curaçao, Namibia Digital Nomad
+- Cyprus, Namibia Digital Nomad

 - Ecuador, Rentista for Remote Work visa

-- Ecuador, Uruguay Digital Nomad Visa
+- Estonia, Digital Nomad Visa for remote workers

 - Honduras, White Card